i3 - The Improved Tiling Window Manager

 For further details for each bar components, go here.

-You can also use the handy dmenu which is opened by pressing Mod + d by default.
+by default.
 Just type the name (or a part of it) of the application which you want to open.
-The corresponding application has to be in your $PATH for this to work.
+The corresponding application has to be in your $PATH

 Using libinput we can configure settings for our touchpads.
 It’s not i3 specific, but I struggled with it a bit, so I think it’s worth mentioning it here.